-By making this change to administrative rules Wisconsin will be in line with the medical community, federal law and the leading academic institutions that have developed policy for people with intellectual disabilities since the early 1900s.
-The American Association on Intellectual and Developmental Disability – AAIDD, (formerly AAMR) agreed to change their name back in 2007.
+By making this change to administrative rules Wisconsin is now in line with the medical community, federal law and the leading academic institutions that have developed policy for people with intellectual disabilities since the early 1900s.
+Perhaps the biggest sign that the R-word was outdated was when a group of academics from the American Association on Intellectual and Developmental Disability – AAIDD, (formerly AAMR) agreed to change their name back in 2007.
 Shortly thereafter, the American Psychiatric Association (APA) changed its definition and diagnostic criteria for what was previously referred to as MR.

 In 2010, both houses of Congress unanimously passed, and the President signed Rosa’s Law, a bill that removes the “R” word from all federal health, education and labor policy and replaces it with “intellectual disability.”
 Nick, Rosa’s eleven-year-old brother said during the hearings, “What you call my sister is how you will treat her….
 It invites taunting, stigma and bullying.”